 One of the enabling initiatives that was approved as part of our strategy is a Supplier Assurance Programme which aims to create an enduring supplier risk management capability that provides comprehensive, real-time actions to improve the safety, quality, and sustainability performance of our supply chain.
-Throughout 2022, Corporate Compliance and Procurement will continue to further collaborate to ensure the successful roll out of the assurance programme.
+Throughout 2022, Corporate Compliance, Procurement and other key stakeholder groups continued to further collaborate and develop the Supplier Assurance Programme.
+Implementation of the Programme commenced in 2022 to ascertain sustainability scorecard assessments for the top 20% high spend suppliers.